Impartial geodetic building games on graphs: Building games

 \begin{proof} The second player can win by replying according to the winning strategy in the graph where the first player made a selection.
-If one of the graphs is already generated, then the second player selects a random vertex in the graph where the first player's selection came from. \end{proof}
+If one of the graphs is already generated, then the second player selects an arbitrary unselected vertex in the graph where the first player's selection came from.
+Note that unselected vertices in one of the graphs are still available moves until the game finishes, even if that graph is already generated. \end{proof}

 \begin{rem} A set $P$ of vertices generates if and only if $H\subseteq P$ for some $H\in\mathcal{G}$.
 On the other hand, $P$ does not generate if and only if $P\subseteq N$ for some $N\in\mathcal{N}$.
 So $\mathcal{G}$ and $\mathcal{N}$ each completely determine both the avoidance and the achievement games on a graph with a given vertex set.
 Thus the geodetic closure games of \cite{BuckleyHarary86} and our geodetic convexity games are the same as long as the minimal generating sets or equivalently the maximal nongenerating sets are the same.
 See Example~\ref{example:coronacounterexample} for a graph where the geodetic closure and convex hull are different operators, yet the corresponding games are the same. \end{rem}